Building a new Resolution on digital transformation

 Acknowledging the comments at the conference, Head of the Central Economic Commission Tran Luu Quang hopes that the new Resolution on digital transformation will be systematically developed and put into practice.

-Mr. Quang said that the immediate solution will be the Resolution of the Politburo because the administrative procedures to upgrade from the Resolution of the Politburo to the Resolution of the Central Committee are not simple.
+Mr. Quang said that the immediate task will be the Resolution of the Politburo because the administrative procedures to upgrade from the Resolution of the Politburo to the Resolution of the Central Committee are not simple.
 However, the Resolution of the Politburo will assign tasks for digital transformation and innovation with a proportion of content worthy of the Resolution of the 14th Party Congress.

 “The Resolution of the 13th Party Congress stated: “By 2025, there must be 3,000km of highways; and by 2030, there must be 5,000km of highways.
 The Resolution of the Party Congress has the highest legal value.
 Failure to do so is considered failure to complete the task.
-In the coming time, the new Resolution will also set out specific targets related to digital transformation and innovation,” the Head of the Central Economic Commission added.
+In the coming time, the new Resolution will also set out specific targets related to digital transformation and innovation,” the Head of the Central Economic Committee added.